apecloud/kubeblocks.io/blog/announcing-kubeblocks-v0.9.2.md

 We are delighted to announce the release of KubeBlocks v0.9.2.
 This release includes several new features, bug fixes, and various improvements.

-Read the full release note and [upgrade to KubeBlocks v0.9.2](https://kubeblocks.io/docs/release-0.9/user_docs/upgrade/upgrade-with-kbcli/upgrade-kubeblocks-to-0.9.1) to explore more features!
-The upgrade process for v0.9.2 is identical to that of v0.9.1.
-Simply follow the v0.9.1 tutorial, updating the version number as needed to complete the upgrade to v0.9.2.
+Read the full release note and [upgrade to KubeBlocks v0.9.2](https://kubeblocks.io/docs/release-0.9/user_docs/upgrade-kubeblocks/upgrade-to-latest-version) to explore more features!
+Follow this upgrade tutorial, change the version number as needed to complete the upgrade to v0.9.2.

 ## KubeBlocks